 12. The Imitation Game, 2014

-The Imitation Game is a historical thriller based on the true story of Alan Turing (Benedict Cumberbatch), a British mathematician, who joined the British cryptography team to decipher the German enigma code during World War II.
-The nail-biting race against time plot shows Turing and his team succeed at breaking the code, which is thought to have shortened the war by as many as two to four years and given birth to the computer age.
+The Imitation Game is a historical thriller based on the true story of Alan Turing (Benedict Cumberbatch), a British mathematician who joined the British cryptography team in order to decipher the German enigma code during World War II.
+This nail-biting race against time shows Turing and his team succeed at breaking the code, which is thought to have shortened the war by as many as two to four years and given birth to the computer age.
 It also documents the tragic fate of Alan Turing, who after bringing victory to the Allies, was criminally prosecuted for his homosexuality.

 13. Bohemian Rhapsody, 2018